Iconoclasm: Contemporary events

 Certain Muslim denominations continue to pursue iconoclastic agendas.
 There has been much controversy within Islam over the recent and apparently on-going destruction of historic sites by Saudi Arabian authorities, prompted by the fear they could become the subject of "idolatry".

-A recent act of iconoclasm was the 2001 destruction of the giant Buddhas of Bamyan by the then-Taliban government of Afghanistan.
+In 2001, the giant Buddhas of Bamyan were destroyed by the then-Taliban government of Afghanistan.
 The act generated worldwide protests and was not supported by other Muslim governments and organizations.
 It was widely perceived in the Western media as a result of the Muslim prohibition against figural decoration.
 Such an account overlooks "the coexistence between the Buddhas and the Muslim population that marveled at them for over a millennium" before their destruction.
 According to art historian F. B. Flood, analysis of the Taliban's statements regarding the Buddhas suggest that their destruction was motivated more by political than by theological concerns.
 Taliban spokesmen have given many different explanations of the motives for the destruction.

 During the Tuareg rebellion of 2012, the radical Islamist militia Ansar Dine destroyed various Sufi shrines from the 15th and 16th centuries in the city of Timbuktu, Mali.
 In 2016, the International Criminal Court (ICC) sentenced Ahmad al-Faqi al-Mahdi, a former member of Ansar Dine, to nine years in prison for this destruction of cultural world heritage.
 This was the first time that the ICC convicted a person for such a crime.

 The Islamic State of Iraq and the Levant carried out iconoclastic attacks such as the destruction of Shia mosques and shrines.
 Notable incidents include blowing up the Mosque of the Prophet Yunus (Jonah) and destroying the Shrine to Seth in Mosul.